ronald-yu/gpt-amc-eval/README.md

 # Rigorous Evaluation of ChatGPT on the AMC 10 and 12 Exams
 Recent large language models such as GPT-4 and Gemini have shown impressive near human-level results on several human knowledge and reasoning benchmarks such as the SATs and GSM8k.
-However, on more challenging exams, such as the American Math Competition (AMC) exams, they fare significantly worse, answering a majority of questions incorrectly.
+However, on more challenging exams, such as the [American Math Competition (AMC) exams](https://maa.org/math-competitions), they fare significantly worse, answering a majority of questions incorrectly.

 However, current evaluation reporting for these small and challenging multiple-choice question datasets is quite flawed.
+They tend to report the score of a single trial run (presumably on low-temperature sampling).
+However, because the exam is both small and challenging enough that the model is potentially guessing on a vast majority of the problems, there is a very large variance in a model's performance on this exam across trial runs.
+Thus, reporting the mean score across many trial runs is imperative to obtaining rigorous and conclusive evaluations on this dataset.

 For example, Gemini reports solving 32% of 150 AMC problems curated from the 2022 and 2023 contests, beating GPT-4's 30\%.
 This equates to an improvement of only three questions.
-In a challenging multiple-choice (with five choices) exam where the model is potentially guessing on the vast majority of the problems, a single reported three-question improvement gives virtually no information about whether Gemini is indeed better than GPT-4 on this benchmark.
+We observed a standard deviation of 4.6 correctly answered questions between trial runs, so a single reported three-question improvement gives virtually no information about whether Gemini is indeed better than GPT-4 on this benchmark.

-This repository contains:
+This repository aims to lower the amount of friction required to engage in rigorous evaluation of LLMs on challenging mathematical reasoning tasks by providing:
 * A collection of 153 questions from the 2022 and 2023 AMC exams in convenient JSON format
 * A codebase to evaluate the ChatGPT models on these exams.
 It can be easily adapted to accomodate the chat-completion capabilities of other models as well.
 * Rigorous evaluations of GPT-3.5 on the AMC exams that re-affirm the inadequacy of current reporting metrics for the AMC exams and the failure of curent LLMs to do quality mathematical reasoning.

-In sum, this repository aims to lower the amount of friction required to engage in rigorous evaluation of LLMs on challenging mathematical reasoning tasks.

 ## Dataset

 We take the questions and answers from the [Art of Problem Solving website](https://artofproblemsolving.com/wiki/index.php/AMC_12_Problems_and_Solutions) of the 2022 and 2023 AMC 10A, 10B, 12A, and 12B and store them as json files in `data/`.
 Questions that appeared in both the AMC 10 and AMC 12 exams are only included in the AMC 10 file.
 In total there are 153 questions.
 The `data/` directory also includes the High School Math and College Math tests in [MMLU](https://paperswithcode.com/dataset/mmlu), but we don't provide experimental results for those datasets as they don't involve as much reasoning and the results are not as high-variance as AMC.

+Despite its limited size, the AMC exams are an interesting and useful dataset for evaluation because:
+* The AMC exam series is significantly more challenging than the SATs and MMLU as measured by LLM (and student) performance and thus represents a large gap in the mathematical reasoning in existing LLMs.
+* LLMs do quite poorly even though no specialized knowledge is required and previous exams are in the training data.
+Chain of Thought prompting is thus already baked into the model, so the model already knows the correct format of step-by-step solutions for responses (as evidenced by the fact that its responses often include as sign-off by the usernames of those who have historically written up solutions on the Art of Problem Solving website).
+Thus LLMs' poor performance on these exams are a reflection of their poor mathematical reasoning capabilities rather than a lack of knowledge or data.
+* The high variance in the model's responses to these exam questions may make it useful for investigations on reliability

 ## Codebase
 You can run the code by running `python main.py --file-names all`.
 This will solve and score all the AMC exams.